Hilary Jacobs Hendel | The Change Triangle

 Getting back to proper breathing isn't hard but it does take practice.
 So, make it a point to integrate abdominal breathing at least two to three times into each day and you will see a transformation in your physical and mental health.

-And...when it comes to working the Change Triangle, breathing is the best tool we have to help us stay steady and confident as we allow our emotions to flow through our body.
+And...when it comes to working the Change Triangle tool, deep belly breathing is the best way to help us stay steady and confident as we allow our emotions to flow through us.